 User properties reflect the state of the user and apply across all of their events moving forward until the properties are updated again.
 User properties will not apply retroactively and so once set they will only be applied to all events received by Amplitude going forward.
 You do not need to send custom user properties with every event; once a user property is set, the set value will persist and be applied to all subsequent events until the value is changed.
 Do not worry if you forget to apply custom user properties to your events, as you can update user properties at a later point using our Identify API.

 When a user property changes, all subsequent events will be associated with the new user property.
-For example, if a user has the user property 'SongsPlayed' = '45' and a few minutes later they perform 'PlaySong' again, 'SongsPlayed' will now equal '46'.
-'SongsPlayed' will equal '46' for all subsequent events until the property is updated again.
+For example, if a user has the user property 'SongsPlayed' = '45' and a few minutes later they perform 'PlaySong' again, then 'SongsPlayed' will now equal '46'.
+'SongsPlayed' will equal '46' for all future events until the property is updated again.